arnab107/Data-cleaning-tool/README.md

 this is a tool to clean and validate datasets

 # features
-- Supports CSV and Excel files (.csv, .xls, .xlsx)
+- Supporting CSV and Excel files (.csv, .xls, .xlsx)
-- Handles missing values automatically
+- handles missing values automatically
-- Removes duplicate records
+- removes duplicate records
-- Detects and caps outliers using IQR
+- detects and gaps outliers using IQR
-- Generates cleaned dataset and report
+- generates cleaned dataset and report

 # how to use
-python3 cleaner.py <uncleaned file>
+python3 cleaner.py <unclean_file>

 # foe example
 python3 cleaner.py HousingData.csv

 # Output
-- Cleaned CSV file
+Cleaned CSV file
-- Report file
+Report file